 12. Simon campaigned for the successful inclusion of protection from discrimination on the basis of sexual orientation in South Africa’s groundbreaking Constitution and was one of the first LGBTQ activists to meet Nelson Mandela.
 He also fought for the repeal of the sodomy law, which happened in May 1998, shortly before his death.

 13. Simon was recognised around the world for his activism and travelled widely.
 He opened the first Gay Games in New York and had a street named after him in Amsterdam.
 He has been the subject of books, a play, films and documentaries, most famously Beverley Ditsie’s Simon & I.

-14. After living with HIV for around 12 years, he died of AIDS in 1998 in Johannesburg (on the eve of World AIDS Day), at the far-too-young age of 41.
+14. After living with HIV for around 12 years, he died of AIDS on 30 November, 1998 in Johannesburg (on the eve of World AIDS Day), at the far-too-young age of 41.

 All photos of Simon Nkoli courtesy of GALA.

 Leave a Reply